econnet/econ/plan.rst

 This is only the goal of the few rich.
 The goal of the economy as a whole is to spread freedom to let choose according to individual `needs`_ and `interests`_.
-For this, people need to be owners themselves, and not be the lackey of some super rich owner.
+For this, workers need to be owners themselves, and not be the lackey of some super rich owner.

 .. admonition:: Freedom